 - Don’t use your card for cash withdrawals or credit card cheques.
 You’ll be charged fees and usually higher interest from the day you withdrew the cash or used the credit card cheque.

 - If you have a 0% balance transfer credit card, avoid spending on it.
 Any purchases you make will usually not be included in the 0% deal offer.
 So you will be paying interest on those purchases if you don’t pay them off in full.

-- Don’t be tempted to start using the old card again – it may be best to close the old account and destroy the credit card.
+- Don’t be tempted to start using the old card again – it might be best to close the old account and destroy the credit card.